About This Chapter

 The past tense of verbs are actions that have already been completed.
 Usually, verbs take the same form when they are in the past tense.
 Sometimes they take an irregular form.
-Some of these irregular past tense forms are easier than others.
+Some of these irregular past tense forms are easier to remember than others.

 13. What is Future Perfect Tense? - Definition & Examples